2024-2025

 Automated text analysis has become widely used in the social sciences following recent innovations in machine learning and the increased digitalization of political texts.
 This PhD-level course introduces students to the theoretical underpinnings of text analysis and the different techniques for systematically extracting and analyzing text with applications to political science topics.
 The focus of the course is on practical applications that allow students to apply cutting edge statistical and computational methods to their own research.

 We start the course with the conceptual foundations of quantitative text analysis.
 We then proceed to consider how we can extract, pre-process, and describe social text data.
 After that, we explore supervised and unsupervised machine learning methods that can be used to measure and analyze textual content.
-Students will become familiar with dictionary methods, supervised classification models, sentiment analysis, clustering, structural topic models, word embeddings, and replication and validation.
-Active participation in class discussions and computer labs is central to the course.
+Students will become familiar with web scraping, dictionary methods, supervised classification models, sentiment analysis, clustering, structural topic models, word embeddings, large language models, and replication and validation.
 Each week, students will complete the assigned readings, provide insights on the topics, and complete in-class programming activities.
 Students will develop a general understanding of the text as data literature and will focus in-depth on one method from the course by developing an independent research data paper.
 Graduate syllabus |

 Previous